Jfeatherstone/EMPANADA-Analysis/README.md

 Excel sheet containing information about each trial, which is read in during preprocessing.
 For more information, see `LoadFiles.m`.

+#### `renaming_script.py`

+Python script used to rename all of the videos from their raw names, which only include date information, to their new names, which includes trial specific information.

+---
 ## References

 1. Karen E. Daniels, Jonathan E. Kollmer and James G. Puckett.
 “Photoelastic force measurements in granular materials.”
 Review of Scientific Instruments 88, 051808 (2017)